Politics of France: Organization of government services

 Each ministry has a central administration (administration centrale), generally divided into directorates.
 These directorates are usually subdivided into divisions or sub-directorates.
 Each directorate is headed by a director, named by the President in Council.
 The central administration largely stays the same, regardless of the political tendency of the executive in power.

 In addition, each minister has a private office, which is composed of members whose nomination is politically determined, called the cabinet.
 Cabinets are quite important and employ numbers of highly qualified staff to follow all administrative and political affairs.
 They are powerful, and have been sometimes considered as a parallel administration, especially (but not only) in all matters that are politically sensitive.
 Each cabinet is led by a chief-of-staff entitled directeur de cabinet.

 The state also has distributive services spread throughout French territory, often reflecting divisions into régions or départements.
 The prefect, the representative of the national government in each région or département, supervises the activities of the distributive services in his or her jurisdiction.
-Generally, the services of a certain administration in a région or département are managed by a high-level civil servant, often called director, but not always; for instance, the services of the Trésor public (Treasury) in each département are headed by a treasurer-paymaster general, appointed by the President of the Republic.
-In the last several decades, the departmental conseil général (see "Local Government" below) has taken on new responsibilities and plays an important role in administrating government services at the local level.
+Generally, the services of a certain administration in a région or département are managed by a high-level civil servant, often called director, but not always; for instance, the services of the Trésor public (Treasury) in each département are headed by a treasurer-paymaster general, appointed by the president of the republic.
+In the last several decades, the departmental conseil général (see "Local Government" below) has taken on new responsibilities and plays an important role in administering government services at the local level.

 The government also maintains public establishments.
 These have a relative administrative and financial autonomy, to accomplish a defined mission.
 They are attached to one or more supervising authorities.
 These are classified into several categories: